pohlm01/master-thesis/6_conclusion.typ

 At the same time, this update protocol must be secured against quantum computers to create an end-to-end secure architecture.
 Lastly, it must not solely rely on @mtc:pl, as it is designed to bootstrap @mtc.

-Finally, it is up to the big companies to run real-world experiments and use their telemetry collection mechanism to gather information that shows how the mostly theoretical numbers from this work translate to big deployments.
+Finally, it is up to the major technology companies to run real-world experiments and use their telemetry collection mechanism to gather information that shows how the mostly theoretical numbers from this work translate to big deployments.
 From what I perceived from the community, I expect this will happen in 2025.